-For the past year and a half, I’ve been using Sony rx100M3 (in the British Amazon I found only the mark 4 one: Sony DSCRX100M4 ) camera and I couldn’t be happier with it.
+For the past two years or so, I’ve been using Sony rx100M3 (in the British Amazon I found only the mark 4 one: Sony DSCRX100M4 ) camera and I couldn’t be happier with it.
 It’s the ultimate compromise between quality and size.
 It fits into my backpack’s small belt pocket, it’s easy to use and it supports taking selfies.
 The image quality is superb and it’s been receiving constantly high notes on many reviews.
 It’s the best choice for a savvy hiker who loves photography!
 For my full review of this little gem, jump here.

 Hiking Gifts: A Good and light headlamp